-Applicants Does your in ransfer students?
-Yes 🗌 No

-(If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes No

-D2.
-Provide the 12008. number of studer its who applied, were admitted, and enro lled as degree-seeki ng transfer students in fall
+- D1.
+Does your institution enroll transfer students? ∑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ∑ Yes ☐ No - D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2009.

-Applicants Admitted Applicar nts Enrolled A oplicants

-Men 1391 504 306

-Women 1299 555 296 ;

-Total 2690 1059 602 '

-D4.
-D3.
-Indicate terms for which transfers may enroll: Fall

-of All of All of Some Some

-ol transcript X

-College tra X

-ersonal statement X

-Interview .
-1 4 4 V

-ed test scores of good standing X

-institution(s) A

-If a minimum (on a 4.0 scal high school grade): oint average is require